tern-tools/tern/CONTRIBUTING.md

 ### After making changes
 1. Run prospector from the project's root directory `prospector .`
 2. Fix any issues prospector brings up.
-3. Run `pip install .`.
+3. Run bandit from the project's root directory `bandit -r .`
+4. Fix any issues bandit brings up.
+5. Run `pip uninstall tern`, then run `pip install .` to install tern with your changes.
 Don't worry about the already satisfied dependencies.
 4. Test your changes.

 ## Coding Style